freemocap/documentation/docs/tutorials/Create_New_FreeMoCap_Recording_Session.md

       -  **To increase exposure (make it brighter)**, increase the number (so, going from -7 to -6, for example).
       - **To decrease exposure (make is darker)**, decrease the number (so, going from -7 to -8, for example).

+Once you're happy with your camera set up and settings, you can transition to recording the calibration videos themselves, hooray :)

 ---

-## Charruco Board

-The charuco board is a known object of known shape and geometry that is designed to be very easily tracked by computer vision.
-This is essential for calibrating the different camera's to each be "measuring" the same thing and allows us to quantify the movement of the person.

-**When you run your calibration, you'll need to specify the size of the charuco squares (one of the sides of one of the black squares), in milimeters.**

-The default values in freemocap assume your charuco board is printed on an 8.5 x 11 inch sheet of paper (standard printer paper).

-### Recording Calibration Videos
+## Recording Calibration Videos with Charuco Board

-### Looking at Timestamp Diagnostics
+## Looking at Timestamp Diagnostics
-### Recovering from a crash
+## Recovering from a crash

 ## Recording movement
 ##